New Year, New You: Plot

-Alexis, a babysitter, and the child she cares for both watch a video featuring Danielle Williams, a popular social media influencer who receives her own streaming television show, "Very Very Vegetable".
-Later, Alexis returns to her house to prepare for a New Year's Eve party while admiring how seemingly "perfect" Danielle's life is.
-Her high-school friends Kayla and Chloe arrive and they all catch up, discussing their friendship with Danielle before she became famous and the possibility that she may not show up.
-Later on, she does, though tension mounts between her and Alexis.

-While going about their night, Danielle unknowingly annoys the others by filming them for her Instagram and not knowing about their lives.
-As the girls are enjoying the party, however, a game of "Never Have I Ever" makes Alexis lose her temper at Danielle during Danielle's turn for saying she never bullied a girl named Kelsey until she committed suicide.
-Danielle attempts to move on, but Alexis waterboards her with champagne, counts down to midnight, then tells the other girls to tie Danielle up like they all agreed to.
+Alexis and the child she babysits watch a video featuring Danielle Williams, a social media influencer with her own streaming television show and a former friend of Alexis.
+Later, Alexis returns to her house to prepare for a New Year's Eve party with her high school friends Kayla, Chloe, and Danielle.
+However, Danielle's arrival causes tensions to mount, until Alexis lashes out at Danielle for saying she never drove a girl named Kelsey to suicide.
+As Danielle attempts to shift the conversation, Alexis waterboards her with champagne, counts down to midnight, and then tells the other girls to tie Danielle up like they all agreed to.

-With Danielle tied up, Alexis berates her for bullying each of them before revealing she intends to record Danielle confessing her role in Kelsey's suicide to ruin Danielle's career.
-Danielle agrees, but only says she should've done more to stop Kelsey's bullying without admitting to doing it herself.
-In response, Alexis smears the products from Danielle's make-up line, earlier given by Danielle as gifts, in Danielle's face and cuts off a section of her hair with broken glass to make her more "camera-ready."
+With Danielle tied up, Alexis berates her for bullying each of them, then reveals she intends to sabotage Danielle's career by recording her confessing to her role in Kelsey's suicide.
+When Danielle avoids accepting the blame for the bullying, Alexis violently messes up Danielle's face and hair to make her more "camera-ready."
 Kayla, overwhelmed, leaves the room to FaceTime her girlfriend, Frankie.
-Alexis follows Kayla, and Danielle attempts to convince Chloe to free her by offering Chloe her spot on the YouTube channel she will be leaving.
-Chloe starts to untie her just before the others get back.
-After Alexis and Kayla return, Danielle attacks Alexis, knocking her out.
+Alexis follows Kayla, and Danielle convinces Chloe to free her by offering Chloe her spot on the YouTube channel she will be leaving.
+When Alexis and Kayla return, Danielle knocks Alexis out.